Updated January 2023

 3. Medical Office Administration Training is Very Quick

-If you’re looking for quick training and fast entry into the workforce, medical office is a great option.
-You can complete a quality Medical Office Administration program in well under 12 months.
+If you’re looking for quick training and fast entry into the workforce, medical office administration is a great option.
+You can complete a quality MOA program in 12 months or less.

-☑️ How to prepare patient charts, histories, records and reports
+☑️ Prepare patient charts, histories, records, and reports

-☑️ Medical terminology used by nurses and doctors
+☑️ Interpret medical terminology used by nurses and doctors

 Medical Office Administration training is an excellent option for both mature students and new high school graduates.
 We have students of all ages and backgrounds in this program.